allensulzen/countdown-timer/README.md

  - `.countdown-timer__title`: The container for the heading.
  - `.countdown-timer__content`: The container for the countdown counters.
  - `.countdown-timer__content__counter`: The individual counter for days, hours, minutes, and  - seconds.
+ - `.countdown-timer__content__counter.skeleton`: Targets the skeleton screen counters for loading state.
  - `.countdown-timer__label`: The container for the subheading.

+ The component does not use shadow DOM, so you can style it as you please.

 ```css
 .countdown-timer.theme--dark .countdown-timer__content__counter {